chadiouh/chadiouh/README.md

 ## Hi, I'm Chadi 👋

-🎓 I’m currently a new graduate in data analysis<br>💬 Continuously learning and expanding my expertise in data science<br>🤝 Seeking to collaborate with fellow data analysts/scientists on new projects<br><br>
+🎓 I’m currently a new graduate in data science<br>💬 Continuously learning and expanding my expertise in data science<br>🤝 Seeking to collaborate with fellow data analysts/scientists on new projects<br><br>
 <br>

 ## 💻 Tech Stack: